anjalirodwal/MyScripts/README.md

 MyScripts
 =========

 some useful scripts for various small tasks.
-For helping in task automation.
+For helping in task automation and making them easy.